jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 Process finished with exit code 0
 ```

-## Multiple DocumentArray as input
+## Multiple DocumentArrays as input

 We have seen that `Executor` methods can receive 3 types of parameters: `docs`, `parameters` and `docs_matrix`.